jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

   The container does not have nano or vim installed.
 You can simply create a file by echoing some text and piping it into a file: `echo "hello" > test.txt`.
 Verify that the file exists by using `ls` and verify its contents using `cat test.txt`.
 </details>

-To add a file to the HDFS cluster using the HDFS CLI you can use the put command.
+To add a file to the HDFS cluster using the HDFS CLI you can use the `-put` command.

 **Task**: Upload the file to the HDFS cluster

 <details>
   <summary><strong>Hint:</strong> Uploading the file</summary>

-  `hdfs dfs -put ./test.txt /test.txt`
+  `hdfs dfs -fs hdfs://namenode:9000 -put ./<filename> /<filename>`
 </details>

 Now that you have uploaded a file to HDFS you can try to list the files to verify that it is added.
-Similarly to Unix systems you can use the `cat` command to read files.
+Similarly to Unix systems you can use the `-cat` command to read the content of a given file.

 **Task**: Read the contents of the file you just uploaded to HDFS

 <details>
   <summary><strong>Hint:</strong> Reading the file</summary>

-  `hdfs dfs -cat /test.txt`
+  `hdfs dfs -fs hdfs://namenode:9000 -cat /test.txt`
 </details>

 **Task**: Try to delete the file from HDFS